Can God Restore My Relationship?

 Maybe you’ve been there, too— in a place where hard questions consume your thoughts.
 And maybe like me, you’ve spent a lot of time trying to figure out the answers on your own when you know deep down God wants us to bring our hard questions to him.

 Usually these types of questions come to mind when a desperate prayer goes unanswered, or when God doesn’t answer the way I wanted.
-So I’m learning to trust God with my questions, because I know from past experience, the hardest questions can either pull me away from God or draw me to him.
+So I’m learning to trust God with my questions, because I know from past experience, when hard questions come, I can either pull away from God or draw closer to him.

 Taking Our Hardest Questions to God When We’re Hurting